- 1 What are the Pros and Cons of an IVA?

 IVAs are flexible

 No-one’s circumstances will stay the same over a 5-6 year period, so an IVA takes this into account.
-You can’t exit the IVA, but you can vary the terms if your personal situation changes, as long as you get the agreement of your creditors.
+You can’t exit the arrangement, but you can vary the terms if your personal situation changes, as long as you get the agreement of your creditors.

-The Cons of an IVA
+What are the Cons of an IVA?

 Strict budget controls